evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ## Performance

 The Mercedes-EQ EQS SUV 450 4MATIC has a maximum power of 265KW (360hp).
 The total torque is 800nm.
-The 0-100km/h sprint (0-62mph) is performed in 5,6 seconds.
+The 0-100km/h sprint (0-62mph) is performed in 6 seconds.
 The top speed is 210 kph.

 ## Battery, range, and charging

 The battery has a gross capacity of 120kWh and a net capacity of 108,4kWh, meaning you have a 11,6kWh buffer for protection.
 (9,7%).
-The WLTP range varies from 660 to 540 km (410-336 mi), depending on car options.
+The WLTP range varies from 611 to 511 km (380-318 mi), depending on car options.
 Bigger wheels are an example of an option that increases consumption and reduces range.
-The consumption is between 16,4kWh/100km for the basic version and 20,1kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17,7kWh/100km for the basic version and 21,2kWh/100km for the top trim version for the WLTP standard test.

-The maximum DC charging speed is 210kW.
+The maximum DC charging speed is 200kW.
 A full charge from 0 - 100% would take 82 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 57% resulting in an actual charge speed including time loss on 142kW.
 Each charge session would take 26 minutes and 41 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 9 hours and 12 minutes to drive.
-This will requires two charge sessions charging from 1% to 58%.
-The total time lost for charging will be 52 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 9 hours and 25 minutes to drive.
+This will requires three charge sessions charging from 1% to 48%.
+The total time lost for charging will be 65 minutes.
 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 22KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 55 minutes.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+As a result, you can charge the battery 0-100% from home in about 9 hours and 51 minutes.

 ## Drivetrain